 Can James Franco's movie become the first since 'Tyson' in 2008 to win the Un Certain Regard competition at Cannes?

-Franco's last outing as both director and star came with 'nterior.
-Leather Bar, which premiered at the Sundance Film Festival in January.
-He recently wrapped up Child of God, an adaptation of Cormac McCarthy's novel, and starred in Oz The Great and Powerful, one of the biggest grossing movies of 2013 so far.
-Later this year, Franco will play Hugh Hefner in the Linda Lovelace biopic, starring Amanda Seyfried.
+As always, it's a busy time for Franco, who recently wrapped up Child of God, an adaptation of Cormac McCarthy's novel, and starred in Oz The Great and Powerful, one of the biggest grossing movies of 2013 so far.
+Later this year, he'll play Hugh Hefner in the Linda Lovelace biopic, starring Amanda Seyfried.